fabiofortkamp/skim2md/README.markdown

 Right now, to modify any of these settings, you would have to modify the script itself, which is quite readable.

-To mantain a version to be tracked in a dedicated folder and "install" the script, just type `make` (assuming you have it installed); all it does is to compile the script and place the compiled version at `~/Library/Applications/Skim`.
+To mantain a version to be tracked in a dedicated folder and "install" the script, clone this repository type `make install` (assuming you have it installed); all it does is to compile the script and place the compiled version at `~/Library/Scripts/Applications/Skim`.
+If you wish, you can just drop the text script in this folder.

 For accessing the scripts, I like [FastScripts](https://red-sweater.com/fastscripts/).
 You can also create a service in Automator, or use a macro or launcher program.